jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-04.md

 The Separation of Animals

-It is necessary, that Anatomie goe before the separation of Animalls, that the bloud may bee apart, the flesh apart, the bones apart, the skinne apart, the bowels apart, the tendons apart, &c. and after this must every one of these bee separated by it selfe by the help of the Spagiricall Art.
+It is necessary, that Anatomie goe before the separation of Animalls, that the bloud may bee apart, the flesh apart, the bones apart, the skinne apart, the bowels apart, the tendons apart, &c. and after this must every one of these bee separated by it self by the help of the Spagiricall Art.

 Therefore the separations in this place are chiefly 4.